Context-NER : Contextual Phrase Generation at Scale: Baseline approach

-\subsection{Phrase generation}
+\subsection{Phrase Generation}

-A noun phrase (NP) \cite{stuart2013importance} includes a noun—a person, place, or thing—and the modifier that distinguishes it.
-Open IE is predicated on the idea that the relation (which are action verbs in most cases) is the central element of study, from which all other considerations flow.
-However, in many instances, the verb is no help, particularly in financial data.
-Consider the sentence: "The Deferred revenue for 2020 is \$20 billion."
-Like most financial records are of the form "is, was, be," etc., the verb "is" in this sentence is an auxiliary verb and does not describe any particular event nor give any information about the entity.
+This paper presents a simple, yet efficient technique to extract entities and their descriptions from sentences.
+As shown in Figure \ref{fig:block}, it starts with data cleaning and entity extractions.
+A noun phrase (NP) \cite{stuart2013importance} includes a noun, a person, place, or thing, and the modifier that distinguishes it.
+Open IE is predicated on the idea that the relation (which is action verbs in most cases) is the central element of the study, from which all other considerations flow.
+However, in many cases, the verb is not helpful, particularly in financial data.
+Consider the sentence: "Deferred revenue for 2020 is \$20 billion."
+Like most financial records are of the form "is, was, be," etc., the verb "is" in this sentence is an auxiliary verb and does not describe any particular event or give any information about the entity.

 We extract two types of phrases from the sentences, namely simple and complex.
 In simple phrase extraction, each sentence comprises subject-object and verb connecting them where Subject or Object is usually a noun or pronoun.
 After searching for a noun and pronoun, we check for any noun compound or adjective.
 On the other hand, for complex phrase extraction we first start with preposition extraction.
 We then follow similar steps as in simple phrase extraction to look for phrases in both left and right of the preposition.
-It has to be noted that simple phrases are not always found on both sides of the preposition.
+It has to be noted that simple phrases are not always found on both sides of the proposition.
 Algorithm \ref{algo1} further summarizes the process of simple and complex phrase extraction from the sentences.